-How the protégé effect works
+How the protégé effect helps you learn

-Furthermore, there are additional benefits to teaching others, such as improved communication skills, increased confidence, and improved leadership ability.
-Most importantly, studies show that peer-teaching is also highly-helpful to the students being taught, since they often learn better when their teacher is someone that they are close to in terms of social and cognitive distance.
+Finally, another benefit worth mentioning, which applies in cases where peers teach one another, is the fact that peer-teaching is also highly-helpful to the students being taught, since they often learn better when their teacher is someone that they are close to in terms of social and cognitive distance.

 How to take advantage of the protégé effect

 There are three main ways in which you can take advantage of the protégé effect to enhance your learning process:

 - Learn the material as if you are going to teach it to others.
 This involves studying the material as if you were going to teach it to someone else later.
 For example, this could entail learning the material well enough that you would feel comfortable explaining it to others later, and finding the answers to likely questions that people might have on the topic.
 To encourage yourself to do this properly, you can imagine yourself teaching the material to someone later, which could help boost your motivation, while also improving your ability to predict what you will have to do as part of the teaching process.